alisio/opensips/README.md

 ## Overview

-This module purpose is to provision an SIP server running on the Centos7 OS.
+This module purpose is to provision a SIP server running on Centos 7.
 This module was tested with puppet 5.

 ## Module Description